ktaylor63/southeast/site/content/news/service-provides-5-7-million-in-grants-to-help-conserve-monarch-butterflies-and-other-at-risk-species-in-11-states.md

     - Mississippi
     - Monarch
     - 'South Carolina'
+    - 'South Carolina Ecological Services Field Office'
-updated: 'May 7th, 2018'
+updated: 'September 19th, 2018'
 ---

-**Washington, D.C.** –The monarch butterfly, Topeka shiner and gopher tortoise are among the imperiled species that will benefit from $5.7 million in grants to 11 states through the U.S. Fish and Wildlife Service’s Competitive State Wildlife Grants program.
+**Washington, D.C.** &mdash; The monarch butterfly, Topeka shiner and gopher tortoise are among the imperiled species that will benefit from $5.7 million in grants to 11 states through the U.S. Fish and Wildlife Service’s Competitive State Wildlife Grants program.
 The grants focus on large-scale conservation projects to conserve and recover species of greatest conservation need and their habitats.
 They will be matched by more than $2.9 million in non-federal funds from states and their partners.

 In addition to offering funds to these 11 states, the Service is also awarding two grants totaling $605,771 to the Western Association of Fish and Wildlife Agencies, to be distributed to several western states and their partners for cooperative conservation projects.